Bropell/Asthma_Analysis_in_California_Counties/README.md

 **Database and changes to Raw Data were pushed directly to the main branch for convenience

-## Week Three: Prepping our Presentation
+## Week 3: Prepping our Presentation

 Finalizing our Presentation structure and adding key elements for our presentation.